-If you are late for class, returning from break or departing from class early, you must also log in the time. - Be prepared to take notes and save class handouts.
-Handouts will not be given out twice. - Take home assignments are due promptly at the start of due class.
+Note: Due dates and materials required for next class will not be posted on Moodle.

+• Take home assignments are due promptly at the start of due class.
 If you cannot attend class have a classmate hand it to me personally in class and identify the situation.

-- Returned Lab and Assignments Works will only be handed back once; if you are absent they will be placed in the return drawer for your class.
-After which I will no longer be responsible for their safekeeping. - Work must be handed in the designated portfolio or as requested. - As this is a shared studio space and due to health and safety reasons it is expected that you will put your materials, drawings, easels and drawing boards away at the end of class.
-Any materials left outside of storage may not be there when you return. - Respect and take pride and care of your work.
-You will need examples for your transfer portfolios when applying to other institutions.
-Expect to have a portfolio of works when applying for transfer. - Late assignments will lose 10% grade for each day late.
+• Work must be handed in the designated portfolio or as requested.

+• As this is a shared studio space and due to health and safety reasons it is expected that you will put your materials, clean up and sweep the floors at the end of class.
+Everyone is expected to pitch in during the cleanup, if you have cleaned up your area, look for something else that needs addressing.
+Any materials left outside of storage may not be there when you return.

+• Respect and take pride and care of your work.
+You will need examples for your transfer portfolio when applying to other institutions.
+Expect to have a portfolio of works when applying for transfer.

+• Late assignments will lose 10% grade for each day late.
 (Includes week ends) After 10 days, you will receive a zero grade.
-It is your responsibility to get your work to me. - I will not be asking you for late work! - Late work must be handed to in person.
-Or placed on the table in the foyer of Studio A, Email me if you placed your work on the foyer table. - DO NOT WAIT UNTILL NEXT CLASS TO HAND IN LATE WORK IT IS ALREADY LATE! - If you are absent for an extended period time due to health reasons, a doctor's slip is required.
+It is your responsibility to get your work to me.

+I will not be asking you for late work!

+Late work must be handed to me in person.
+Email me if you have not submitted late work to me in person.

+• DO NOT WAIT UNTILL NEXT CLASS TO HAND IN LATE WORK - IT IS ALREADY LATE!

+• If you are absent for an extended period time due to health reasons, a doctor's slip is required.
 At which time alternative assignment due dates can be set up

-STATEMENT ON PLAGIARISM AND CHEATING:

-Cheating and plagiarism will not be tolerated and there will be penalties.
-For a more precise definition of plagiarism and its consequences, refer to the Student Conduct section of the College Admission Guide at http://www.gprc.ab.ca/programs/calendar/ or the College Policy on Student Misconduct: Plagiarism and Cheating at http://www.gprc.ab.ca/about/administration/policies/

-Additional Information (Optional):

 All cell phones, Blackberries, and other communication devices should be turned off before class.
 Exceptions are made for parental responsibilities or emergency situations.
-Social media (facebook, skype, etc.) are not to be used during class time.
+Social media (Facebook, Skype, etc.) are not to be used during class time.
 All cell phones must be turned off and stored away from view.
 Students found checking messages or texting in class will be asked to leave.